 Amazon, on the other hand, has squelched efforts by employees to seek rights and benefits that protect them and their customers and has been secretive about existing cases – diminishing trust and creating dissonance with employees and customers.

 Why the difference?
 It comes down to how leadership translates their values into action.
-It’s often in times of crisis – when companies are forced to make difficult decisions – that true priorities are shown.
+It’s often in times of crisis – when companies are forced to make difficult decisions – that their true priorities are shown.
 COVID-19 has provided an intense microscope into organizations’ values and how they guide their actions.
 Some have struggled, keeping their values as words on a page and leaving their people in the dark.
 While others have thrived – bringing their values to life as they manage the short-term needs of their employees with the long-term commitments of various stakeholders.
-This balance requires bringing stakeholders into the decision making, being transparent in how decisions are made, and proving commitment through new skills, processes and rituals.
+This balance requires bringing stakeholders into the decision-making, being transparent in how decisions are made, and proving commitment through new skills, processes and rituals.
 Organizations are a macrocosm of people, and to truly lead with values across the organization, we must align how employees are equipped, governed, and engaged.

 Translating your values for a crisis

 Values should guide leaders through decisions, particularly difficult ones, that can determine the future of the organization.
-Getting them right can galvanize the workforce around what is really important (e.g., working together, being human, adapting), and can be pivotal in a company’s survival and growth over the long-term.
+Getting them right can galvanize the workforce around what is really important (e.g., working together, being human, adapting), and can be pivotal in a company’s survival and growth over the long term.

 Times of turbulence provide a unique opportunity for leaders to evaluate how their values actually show up.
 Understanding what the values need to do versus what they actually do can help leadership translate them into more meaningful guides for employees.
 What do themes like ‘transparency’ mean during a period of extreme change?
 How do themes like ‘caring’ show up when thousands of workers may need to be furloughed or endure extreme work conditions?

 We’ve seen companies use their values to guide positive actions.
-With significant impact on the food and beverage industry due to the coronavirus, Starbuck’s CEO Kevin Johnson led with their values, “creating a culture of warmth and belonging” and “acting with courage” in an open letter to US employees.
+With a significant impact on the food and beverage industry due to the coronavirus, Starbuck’s CEO Kevin Johnson led with their values, “creating a culture of warmth and belonging” and “acting with courage” in an open letter to US employees.
 First, the company committed to pay all employees for 30 days, whether they chose to come to work or not.
-Second, the company recognized that re-opening stores will look different across the country, and empowered local leaders to make the decision of when to reopen, with the support of tools and resources.
+Second, the company recognized that re-opening stores would look different across the country, and empowered local leaders to make the decision of when to reopen, with the support of tools and resources.

 Ensuring employees are equipped with skills and behaviors to live the values